 “The really exciting thing about emerging tech is that it’s constantly changing, and that means that anybody could shape it.
 And it means that students of color could shape it.” – Netsanet Tjirongo, filmmaker, LIT teaching artist

 The Learning Immersive Technology (LIT) program addresses the need for equitable access to STEAM fields through arts education.
-Students engage in projects that integrate Virtual Reality game development, audio production, and storytelling in order to gain digital media creation and critical thinking skills necessary to enter into 21st century careers.
+Students engage in projects that integrate digital art, design, audio production, and creative writing in order to gain digital media creation and critical thinking skills necessary to enter into 21st century careers.

-Applications are now OPEN for our April paid internship intensive, Intro to Digital Story Games.
-Apply here.
+Applications are now OPEN for our Summer paid internship intensive!

 Apply for your opportunity to evolve with the world and experience future careers today in this PAID internship!

-The LIT curriculum offers arts, tech, and computational learning through teaching artist-led workshops in game design and digital storytelling, as well as professional experiences and performance opportunities to support students career exploration in creative and technology spaces.
+The LIT curriculum offers arts, tech, and computational learning through teaching artist-led workshops in digital art and sound design, as well as professional experiences and performance opportunities to support students career exploration in creative and technology spaces.

 We are focused in creating an intersectional learning environment to ensure that all students are supported and able to be brave in the LIT community space.